flatpickles/sketchbook/WIP.md

 -   Wouldn't often want to see project list as a first-class citizen during dev mode.
 That's kind of a portfolio feature.
 Could be remedied just by keeping the panel closed.

 ## Settings // app configuration

-For each setting, user can configure default value, and whether it's shown in the user's settings panel (does this work for everything?)

 Maybe in content.ts (what's on the page)